christopher-demarco/LISA-2014-BUILD/README.md

 munin https://supermarket.getchef.com/cookbooks/munin
 munin-server
 munin-client
 I've done this and written a few plugins, but it's grunt work.
-Happy to let somebody else bust this bronco.
+Happy to let somebody else have a few rides on the bicycle.

 ## Roles:
-lisa (common stuff)
-munin-node
-loghost
-dhcp
-resolv
-auth
-mon
-tester
-build
+The "role" a particular node ("machine," could be virtual or physical) plays.
+Define the recipes that will be applied to any node which receives this role.
+Mostly assignment of attributes to things.
+TODO: How do you write one of these, and push it up to the server?
+Seriously hope most Chef users have been to the rodeo before.
+lisa: (probably a bad name) (everything gets this) users, userland, mail, dns-client, nagios-client, syslog-client, munin-client dhcp-server dns-resolver dns-auth splunk-server nagios-server tester build

-## Environments (associate with cookbook tags)
+## Environments
-	* dev
-	* prod
+My understanding is that this is primarily a vehicle for tying a level-of-service to a particular git tag. dev prod

 ## Data bags
-	* users
+Where you keep pure data. userids, passwords, keys and certs in encrypted databags; subnet lists, etc.
+This is JSON, so we need nice schemata here. users networks?

+# AWS
-Figure out how to use AWS templates to provision nodes.
+Figure out how to use AWS templates to provision VMs for nodes.

+# VMWare
+Figure out how to provision VMs for nodes.